 Q: Who are you?

 A: I’m a full time studio artist in Seattle.
 I primarily depict landscapes in oil paint and graphite, and I also occasionally work in sculpture and installation.
 I studied at the Maryland Institute of Art in Baltimore, majoring in Interdisciplinary Sculpture.
 For a few years I worked in cast iron around the US and in Poland.
 I moved out here at the end of 2014, and because I didn’t have the facilities to make my sculptures, I transitioned into a painting practice.
-I currently have a show at Linda Hodges Gallery in Pioneer Square until March 30th.

 Q: What inspires you?